-China says will 'never surrender' on trade, Trump warns against retaliation
+China to impose tariffs on U.S. goods despite Trump warning

 Before high-level talks last week in Washington, China tried to delete commitments from a draft agreement that Chinese laws would be changed to enact new policies on issues from intellectual property protection to forced technology transfers.
 That dealt a major setback to negotiations.

-Trump has since defended the tariff hike and said he was in “absolutely no rush” to finalize a deal.
+Trump has since defended the U.S. tariff hike and said he was in “absolutely no rush” to finalize a deal.

-White House economic adviser Larry Kudlow said on Sunday there was a “strong possibility” Trump will meet Chinese President Xi Jinping at a G20 summit in Japan in late June.
+Top White House economic adviser Larry Kudlow said on Sunday there was a “strong possibility” Trump will meet China’s Xi at a G20 summit in Japan in late June.

-Reporting by Ben Blanchard; Additional reporting by Makini Brice in Washington; Writing by Michael Martina; Editing by Darren Schuettler, Kim Coghill and Jeffrey Benkoe
+Reporting by Ben Blanchard; Additional reporting by Makini Brice in Washington; Writing by Michael Martina; Editing by Darren Schuettler, Jeffrey Benkoe and Paul Simao